Battle of Mollwitz: Aftermath

-Facsimile of Frederick II's drawing of the Battle of Mollwitz in a letter to Leopold I, Prince of Anhalt-Dessau.
+Frederick II's sketch of the Battle of Mollwitz in a letter to Leopold I, Prince of Anhalt-Dessau.

 In the end, the Prussians won a close victory against a numerically inferior enemy due to the leadership of Field Marshal Schwerin and the superior training of the Prussian infantry.
 After the battle, the Austrian army was not pursued and remained intact.
 Neipperg retreated to Neisse, remaining in Silesia to await reinforcements.
-Frederick returned to his army the morning after the battle, restored his lines of communication, and subsequently brought the siege of Brieg to a successful conclusion.
+Frederick returned to his army the morning after the battle, restored his lines of communication, and subsequently brought the Siege of Brieg to a successful conclusion.

 After the battle Frederick censured himself for his mistakes and learned from them, writing later that Mollwitz educated him and his army.
 The battle showed that Frederick could depend on the superior training of the Prussian infantry in a battle, which had proven itself able to withstand the charge of Austrian cavalry.
 Realizing that the cavalry would have to be reformed to be able to hold its own against the excellently-trained Austrian cavalry, he soon instituted a training program to discipline the Prussian cavalry in coordinated action and precision that would increase its effectiveness in both reconnaissance and battle.
 Mollwitz also illustrated the effectiveness of the oblique order, a tactic Frederick would use in most of his later major battles.

 In spite of the fact that the battle had been a near disaster for Frederick and was not won through his direct command, the victory raised his prestige in Europe by demonstrating that Frederick was capable of challenging the Habsburgs and emerging victorious.
 The Prussian victory also made it clear to Maria Theresa that she would not be able to reassert her control of Silesia easily and that Prussia was a military power that would have to be more carefully reckoned with.
 The defeat of Maria Theresa's army at Mollwitz encouraged other rulers to deny the Pragmatic Sanction and to claim much of the Habsburg territories amongst themselves.
 Within a few months, France, Spain, Bavaria, Saxony, Savoy and Prussia became allies in a loose coalition known as the League of Nymphenburg, widening the conflict into a larger European affair that would become known as the War of the Austrian Succession.